valkriaine/Bouncy/README.md

  ### Gradle

+  In Android Studio, File -> New -> New Module -> Import .jar/.aar and import `bouncy-release.aar`.

- In your app module build.gradle, add dependency for `recyclerview`:
+ In your app module build.gradle, add dependency for `recyclerview` and `bouncy-release`:
 ```
    dependencies {
         implementation 'androidx.recyclerview:recyclerview:1.2.1'
+        implementation project(':bouncy-release')
    }
  ```

 # BouncyNestedScrollView

 NestedScrollView with bouncy overscroll effect, currently only supports vertical scrolling.